-Unique Declaration No. Date of Declaration SQP Type of Report Report Reference Additional Comments/Reference NQM160056 06/07/2015 SQP076 Remediation Plan LBH 4132a Ver 2.0, 3/04/2015 S Borsetshire DC 13/0468/FUL
+Unique Declaration Date of Declaration SQP Type of Report Report Reference Additional Comments/Reference No. Deciaration 301 Kererence comments/hererence NQM160056 06/07/2015 SQP076 Remediation Plan LBH 4132a Ver 2.0, 3/04/2015 S Borsetshire DC 13/0468/FUL

 The purpose of the declaration form is to provide assurances to the client that each relevant aspect of the NQMS has been followed and that the SQP is prepared to approve that report accordingly.
 In making the declaration the SQP is vouching for the quality of the product by drawing attention to their professional status and reputation.
-The declaration form is submitted as part the report in question and as such any statements made will be covered by relevant professional indemnity insurances.
+The declaration form is submitted as part of the report in question and as such any statements made will be covered by relevant professional indemnity insurances.